PaulRyu/COMP-4320/README.md

 (clients) with a ring ID assigned by the master._

 > a) ___Slave Node Operations___ \
-Write a client (Slave.xxx) in any language other than Java, C, or C++.
+Write a client (Slave.py) in any language other than Java, C, or C++.
 The Client must
 >> i. accept a command line of the form: Slave MasterHostname MasterPort# where
 >>> 1. Slave is the executable,
 >>> 2. MasterHostname is the master’s hostname,